Joshua-Pineda/INFO4190S10/README.md

 # INFO4190S10 JP 100381835

-The master program is a sorting program that sorts an array or numbers in order from smallest to largest
+The master program is a is a biggest number method that finds the second biggest number in a set of numbers

 feature 1 is a biggest number method that finds the biggest number in a set of numbers